samuellihn/obsidian-freeview/public/Deposition Processes.md

 Silicon is consumed - some SiO2 is built above the surface, but some digs into the surface

-Film does expand from the surface (to accomodate the oxygen atoms that are added)
+Film does expand from the surface (to accommodate the oxygen atoms that are added)

 Density of material determines how much the silicon dioxide digs into the surface